UK says Iran sanctions could be lifted next spring

 However, Hammond stressed that any form of dialogue between the West and Iran over Syria should be taken as a positive.

-He said Russia's greater involvement in international talks signalled "a new phase" in discussions over its Syrian ally and that there was now an opportunity for Iran to seize upon this.
+He said Russia's greater involvement in international talks signaled "a new phase" in discussions over its Syrian ally and that there was now an opportunity for Iran to seize upon this.

 "If we are going to get to a political solution we have to have the Iranians and the Russians engaged in that process too."